imarrero/sr-world-cup-scoreboard/README.md

 ## How to run the project
 1. Clone repository
+2. Open sr-world-cup-scoreboard.sln
-2. In the IDE set as startup WorldCupGamesScoreBoardTests unit test project
+3. In the IDE set as startup WorldCupGamesScoreBoardTests unit test project
-3. Run all tests, debug if required.
+4. Run all tests, debug if required.

 ## Project management